Leafwing-Studios/fop-rules/docs/rules/conditions/ailments.md

 ## Withered

-You have disadvantage on basic attack rolls.
+You have disadvantage on skill checks made to use the Break Grapple minor action, and Grapple attacks against you have advantage.
 Double all lateral movement costs.